euandmj/pego_challenges/euanjones/pegochallenge/1 - The Design Challenge.md

 ## Maintainability
 Is a big one within distributed system design and the following techniques can be used to help operate and diagnose issues:
 * Telemetry support throughout all services so that activity data can be piped to an Observability provider such as Honeycomb, where network requests can be traced and timings analysed, such as HTTP request duration, database fetches.
 A mature observability solution will help identify hot paths and provide an avenue for targeted optimisations.
-* A bespoke logging solution and appropriate logging at the Service Mesh and Service layers, as well as specific domain specific logging will help explain the behaviour of the system at a give point.
+* A bespoke logging solution and appropriate logging at the Service Mesh and Service layers, as well as specific domain event logging will help explain the behaviour of the system at a given point.
 In addition the propagation of correlation IDs allows traffic to be isolated per context.